 How to Apply

-All applications must be submitted here, where applicants will be guided through the application process for their proposal type.
+All applications must be submitted online, where applicants will be guided through the application process for their proposal type.

 Proposal Guidelines

-1. 1.
-Narrative description of proposed Discovery Field School, including:
+- Narrative description of proposed field school (1 page), including:

-1. Learning site rationale: A description of the field school learning site, along with a rationale for the learning site as a destination for an immersive educational experience.
-The learning site rationale should also include a description and explanation of student activities at the learning site, along with an explanation for the chosen duration of the travel experience.
+- Learning site rationale: A description of the field school learning site, along with a rationale for the learning site as a destination for an immersive educational experience.

-2. Itemized budget: An estimated cost of transportation to, from and at the learning site; cost of food and lodging; and fees for learning experiences/excursions.
+- Itemized budget (up to 2 pages): An estimated cost of transportation to, from and at the learning site; cost of food and lodging; and fees for learning experiences/excursions.
 The budget should also include estimated costs for associated administrative fees and/or honoraria for community partners.

 Timeline